jamesha100/cucm-license-management/page2.md

 ```
 At the time this query was run only the *CSFJHAWKINS* had an owner configured.

 The *fkenduser* value in in the form of a database *Globally Unique Identifier* or GUID.
 This is a unique sixteen bit value which is used as the primary key for the database table.
-Obviously the GUID is not meaningful to humans - the query below shows that the userid *jhawkins* is associated with the fkenduser GUID value from the previous query.
+Obviously the GUID is not meaningful to humans - the query on the *enduser* table below shows that the userid *jhawkins* is associated with the fkenduser GUID value from the previous query.

 ```
 admin:run sql select pkid,userid from enduser where pkid = '8c758cf4-da8c-bd00-53be-a0902f1707e1'